- Official Broke Protocol API Documentation

 The Inspector on the right side of the editor (with your object selected) contains every single property that defines what your object is, how it renders, the audio clips it plays, materials, meshes, particle systems, etc.

-You can edit your custom GameObject either from the Scene instance or the Project/Prefab object.
+You can edit your custom GameObject either from the Scene instance or the Project/Prefab object directly (using the ‘Open Prefab’ button with your prefab selected).
 Though if you edit the Scene instance in any way, make sure you click ‘Overrides -> Apply All’ to save your changes back to the Prefab.

 Properties may contain references to other entities in the game.
 Note you can also reference custom entities too.
 So a custom gun can use a custom ‘ammoItem’ reference.
 References are done simply by name so you type the GameObject you want to reference by name in these fields.
 Note: ‘self’ sets a reference back to itself and a blank field is a null reference for irrelevant fields or fields you don’t want to reference anything.

 You might notice missing meshes and materials for nearly all default entities/objects in the game.
 This is done on purpose since if you want to edit an existing item’s parameters, you can just edit the properties and export without art/audio assets to reduce file & transfer size.
 Broke Protocol will automatically find the default materials, meshes, and audio assets for existing game objects/entities once its loaded in-game.
 Assigning these missing references will override default game assets for example if you want to replace a specific mesh, texture, or sound effect in-game.

 For new items you want to introduce, you normally will fill in every missing field with your own meshes, audio clips and everything to fully produce a working item.
 Don’t forget all the particle effects too.
 Most just need the default material set to ‘Sprites-Default.’
 Smoke particles generally need the ‘Trail Material’ set instead.
 You’ll know something isn’t set correctly when you get purple textures or effects in-game.